ppanko/intro-to-hpc/README.md

 ## Resources

 Verified users are invited to try running an example job called "testJob".
-The [testJob-basic]() directory contains a all of the relevant files needed to run "testJob" as well as a [walkthrough with examples]().
-Here is the outline of the contents of [testJob-basic]:
+The [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) directory contains a all of the relevant files needed to run "testJob" as well as a [walkthrough with examples](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md).
+Here is the outline of the contents of [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic):

-* [testJob-basic directory]() - a directory showing a simple example R job, contains:
+* [testJob-basic directory](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) - a directory showing a simple example R job, contains:
-    * [run_testJob.sh]() - a shell script used to submit the "02" script to Quanah's job scheduler.
+    * [run_testJob.sh](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/02_testJob-parallel.R) - a shell script used to submit the "02" script to Quanah's job scheduler.
-    * [01_testJob-serial.R]() - an R script showing serial execution.
+    * [01_testJob-serial.R](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/01_testJob-serial.R) - an R script showing serial execution.
-    * [02_testJob-parallel.R]() - an R script showing parallel execution.
+    * [02_testJob-parallel.R](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/02_testJob-parallel.R) - an R script showing parallel execution.
 Can be submitted to Quanah via run_testJob.sh
-    * [README]() - a walkthrough showing a workflow for running "testJob" on Quanah.
+    * [README](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md) - a walkthrough showing a workflow for running "testJob" on Quanah.

-Two pages of learning materials are provided for your convenience and are often referenced by the [testJob walkthrough]:
+Two pages of learning materials are provided for your convenience and are often referenced by the [testJob walkthrough](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md):

 * [BASH cheatsheet](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md) - the BASH language is used to communicate with Quanah and execute jobs.
-* [Glossory]() - A list of definitions for common HPC-related terminology.
+* [Glossory](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) - A list of definitions for common HPC-related terminology.

 If you have any comments or suggestions, please email me at pavel.panko@ttu.edu